 Add brown sugar, and granulated sugar.
 Mixture should be light brown and slightly fluffy.

-Next, add eggs, one at a time, then add the vanilla.
+Next, add the eggs, one at a time, then add the vanilla.

 TIP: Mixing dry ingredients with a wire whisk eliminates the need to sift dry ingredients.

-Add the flour mixture to the “wet ingredients” of creamed butter, sugars, pudding, vanilla and eggs.
+Add the flour mixture to the “wet ingredients” of creamed butter, sugar, pudding, vanilla and eggs.

 The “add-ins” for Loaded Chocolate Chip Cookies